ruivergani/ruivergani/README.md

 20 years old student in love with technology with interest in the programming area.

-## I'm a Husband, Father, Developer, and Teacher!!
+## I'm a Student at Kingston College!

 - 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Computer Science
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums

 ### Connect with me: